724899020/blog/_build/features/search.md

 ## Customizing how much text is stored in search

-The Jupyter-Book search works by storing excerpts of text from each page.
+The blog search works by storing excerpts of text from each page.
 This ensures that the search process itself doesn't take too long.
 However, it also means that *some* of your content will not be searched, because it is past the cutoff point for the search cache.